Cantera/workshop-websites/bios.md

 #### Associate Professor, Chemical Engineering, Northeastern University

 Dr. West is Associate Professor and Associate Chair for Graduate Studies in the Department of Chemical Engineering at Northeastern University.
 He leads the [Computational Modeling in Chemical Engineering (CoMoChEng)](https://web.northeastern.edu/comocheng/) group, which performs research into the development of detailed microkinetic models for complex reacting systems, like combustion, heterogeneous catalysis, and bio-fuel processing.

+### Patrick Meagher

+#### Ph.D. candidate, Mechanical Engineering, University of Connecticut

+Patrick joined the [Computational Thermal Fluids Laboratory at the University of Connecticut (CTF@UConn)](https://xyzrg.engr.uconn.edu/) in Spring 2019, working as an undergraduate research assistant.
+He then graduated from UConn as Summa Cum Laude and officially joined CTF@UConn as a graduate student in Fall 2020.